githubDante/go-solarman-proxy/README.md

     go-solarmanV5-proxy 192.168.1.3 12345
     ```
   * `-debug` flag can be used to see what's going on under the hood :sunglasses:
+  * `-silent` flag will make the proxy completely silent
   * all messages are logged to stdout for now
 * Data logger configuration (config_hide.html)
 ![image](img/logger_tcp_srv.png "Config")